squid-cache/squid-cache.github.io/docs/SquidFaq/CacheDigests.md

 On the peer cache the request should appear as a normal HTTP request from the first cache.

-## What does a False Hit look like?
+### What does a False Hit look like?

-The easiest situation to analyse is when two caches (say A and
+The easiest situation to analyse is when two caches (say A and B) are involved neither of which uses the other as a parent.
-:sunglasses: are
-involved neither of which uses the other as a parent.
 In this case, a False Hit would show up as a CACHE_DIGEST_HIT on A and *NOT* as a TCP_HIT on B (or vice versa).
 If B does not fetch the object for A then